 No. Key Area of Focus Planned Actions 1.
 Raising awareness of the contract procedure rules New Contract and Procurement Strategy to be approved and published to all officers, linking to the Contract Procedure Rules.
 Planned audit of contract and procurement by SWAP will cover officer awareness of the contract procedure rules.
-2. A training programme for Members to be developed.
-A training programme is to be developed in conjunction with West Oxfordshire and the Forest of Dean District Councils.
+2. A training programme for Members to be developed. • A training programme is to be developed in conjunction with West Oxfordshire and the Forest of Dean District Councils.
 3. Budget management Review of approvers on 'Business World' to ensure only the approved budget holder (or line manager) is able to approve spending.
-4. Risk management training Training package to be finalised and rolled out.
-Full training package and other material covering the risk and 9 Full training package and other material covering the risk and opportunity guidance to be published on the Publica portal.
+4. Risk management Training package to be finalised and rolled out. training Full training package and other material covering the risk and opportunity guidance to be published on the Publica portal.
 Planned audit of risk and opportunity management by SWAP will cover officer awareness of guidance.
 5. Compliance with audit recommendations Improved reporting of outstanding audit recommendations to Local Management Team, Audit Committee and Publica's Audit Risk and Compliance Committee.

 6. Business Continuity Plans, development and testing Completion of Business Impact Analysis.
 Revised strategic and tactical plans to be developed.
 Review of all operational plans prior to a complete desktop exercise.
 New programme and plans to be approved.
-7. Raising awareness of the contract procedure rules New Contract and Procurement Strategy to be approved and published to all officers, linking to the Contract Procedure Rules.
-Planned audit of contract and procurement by SWAP will cover officer awareness of the contract procedure rules.
-8. A training programme for Members to be developed.
-A training programme is to be developed in conjunction with West Oxfordshire and the Forest of Dean District Councils.
+7. Executive and Scrutiny Protocol Development and adoption of an Executive and Scrutiny Protocol